 Ms. Kleist manages outreach, training and technical assistance for projects at the RTC on Community Living for the Institute on Community Integration.
 She is certified as a Person Centered Thinking Trainer and is trained in ToP participatory facilitation methods.
 She is a licensed attorney with Minnesota State Bar with experience representing self-advocates or family members in guardianship and administrative proceedings, mediating disputes, evaluating services and providing training for community services staff, families and self-advocates on a variety of topics.

-Sara Law, Staff Development Manager, Exceptional Persons, Inc.
+Sara Law, Staff Development Manager, Exceptional Persons, Inc. (Iowa)

 Ms. Law has worked in the human services industry for the past seven years, holding a variety of positions including Direct Support Professional, Internal Quality and Compliance Auditor, and for the last three years as the Staff Development Manager, all of which have been at Exceptional Persons Inc. in Iowa.
 In addition to this experience, her background and Master’s degree in Social Psychology has fostered a love for data-driven informed decision making in and around human behavior.